SIMOLANT 03/2025

 - Movie – Molecules in motion.

-- Traces – Trajectories are visible and gradually erased.
+- Traces – Trajectories are visible and gradually erased, the length of the trace can be controlled by variable trace from cmd:.

 - Lines – Trajectories are visible and permanent.